9 Creative Packaging Ideas for Small Businesses + Examples | Fit Small Business

 Price: 10 cents–$2 per piece (depending on material and size)

-Adding a custom logo tag or sticker to your orders is a great way to convey your brand without breaking the bank.
+Adding a custom logo tag or sticker to your orders is a great way to convey your brand without breaking the bank on your small business packaging ideas.

 Typically, custom tags are attached to clothing and small items like inexpensive jewelry, whereas custom stickers are placed on the outside of generic product packaging.
-VistaPrint is a great resource for printing custom logo tags and stickers.
+VistaPrint and Sticker Mule are great sources for printing custom logo tags and stickers.

 Here are a few examples of logo tags and stickers in action: